Understand differences between VSTS and TFS

 In TFS, all use is on the honor system.
 To set access levels for users based on their licenses, use specify their access levels administration page.
 For example, assign unlicensed users Stakeholder access only.
 Users with a TFS Client Access License (CAL) can have Basic access.
 Visual Studio subscribers can have either Basic or Advanced access, based on their subscriptions.
 Note that TFS does not attempt to verify these licenses or enforce compliance.

-In VSTS, you must assign an access level to each user in your account's Users hub.
+In VSTS, you must assign an access level to each user in your organization's Users hub.
 VSTS validates Visual Studio subscribers as they sign in.
 You can assign Basic access for free to five users without Visual Studio subscriptions.
-To give Basic access to more users, you'll need to set up billing for your account and pay for more users.
+To give Basic access to more users, you'll need to set up billing for your organization and pay for more users.
 Otherwise, all other users get Stakeholder access.

 If you use Azure AD groups to provide access to groups of users, VSTS will assign appropriate access levels to them automatically when they sign in for the first time.
-For VSTS accounts configured to use Microsoft Accounts for sign-in, you will have to assign access levels to each user explicitly.
+For VSTS organizations configured to use Microsoft Accounts for sign-in, you will have to assign access levels to each user explicitly.

 Security and data protection

 Many organizations want to know more about data protection when they consider moving to the cloud.
 Microsoft is committed to ensuring that VSTS projects stay safe and secure.
 We have technical features and business processes in place to deliver on that commitment.
 You can also take steps to secure your data.
-Learn more in our Data Protection Overview whitepaper.
+Learn more in our Data Protection Overview white paper.